arenagroove/prompt-driven-assistant-framework/core-modules/persona-perspective-layer.md

 - Confirm that identical tasks behave differently depending on role + tone + lens
 - Check if tone is consistent and lens is influencing what is prioritized
 - Ask the assistant to “explain how you interpreted this input” to reveal the perspective
+- Test “Soulful Work” lens by feeding procedural or efficiency-focused input and checking if output shifts toward belonging, care, and meaning.

 ---